Rhetorical device: Synecdoche

 A synecdoche is a class of metonymy, often by means of either mentioning a part for the whole or conversely the whole for one of its parts.
-Examples from common English expressions include "suits" (for "businessmen"), "boots" (for "soldiers") ("pars pro toto"), and "America" (for "the United States of America", "totum pro parte").
+Examples from common English expressions include "suits" (for "businessmen"), "boots" (for "soldiers", a pars pro toto), and "America" (for "the United States of America", a totum pro parte).

+Enargia

+"Vivid, forceful descriptions creating strong visual images related to audience experience."